AwakexD/Properly/README.md

 # Real Estate Management System - Properly
+ ⚠️*This application, Properly, was developed for educational purposes, It is not intended for production use.*
 ## Overview
 - __Properly__ is a full-stack ASP.NET application designed for managing properties, rentals, and leases.
 It enables users to buy, sell, or rent properties, providing seamless interactions between property owners, tenants, and administrators.
 This application is designed with a scalable architecture and incorporates role-based functionalities for various types of users.